 The sensor is polished down to the base metal.
 Dirt, tarnish and steam scorch marks are removed from the surface.
 The body of the sensor is fabricated from 316L stainless steel to withstand repeated exposure to both CIP and SIP conditions.
 Anything less would allow pitting and corrosion of the metal over time.
 The extra polishing step ensures the sensor is as clean as possible before returning it to service after the rebuild.

-As a final step, Broadley-James Ltd will test it to ensure it is working correctly.
-A QA certificate is provided which includes the date of rebuild and calibration results.
+As a final step, Broadley-James will test to ensure it is working correctly.
 The serial numbers of the sensor and cathode are kept on file.
-This documentation will serve as the new warranty against manufacturer’s defects in parts and workmanship.
+The rebuilt components of the sensor are warrantied against manufacturer's defects in parts and workmanship.